 1 Witch.
 Why, how now, Hecate? you look angerly.

 Hec.
-Have I not reason, beldams as you are, Saucy, and overbold?
-How did you dare To trade and traffic with Macbeth, In riddles, and affairs of death; And I, the mistress of your charms, The close contriver of all harms, Was never call'd to bear my part, Or show the glory of our art?
-And, which is worse, all you have done Hath been but for a wayward son, Spiteful, and wrathful; who, as others do, Loves for his own ends, not for you.
-But make amends now: get you gone, And at the pit of Acheron Meet me i' the morning: thither he Will come to know his destiny.
-Your vessels, and your spells, provide, Your charms, and everything beside.
-I am for the air; this night I 'll spend
+Have I not reason, beldams, as you are, Saucy, and overbold?
+How did you dare To trade and traffick with Macbeth, In riddles, and affairs of death; And I, the mistress of your charms, The close contriver of all harms, Was never call'd to bear my part, Or show the glory of our art?
+And, which is worse, all you have done Hath been but for a wayward son,

+Spiteful, and wrathful; who, as others do,

+Loves for his own ends, not for you.
+But make amends now: Get you gone, And at the pit of Acheron

+Meet me i' the morning; thither he Will come to know his destiny.

+Your vessels, and your spells, provide,

+Your charms, and every thing beside:

+I am for the air; this night I'll spend
-Unto a dismal and a fatal end: Great business must be wrought ere noon.
-Upon the corner of the moon There hangs a vaporous drop profound; I 'll catch it ere it come to ground: And that, distill'd by magic sleights, Shall raise such artificial sprites, As, by the strength of their illusion, Shall draw him on to his confusion.
-He shall spurn fate, scorn death, and bear His hopes 'bove wisdom, grace, and fear; And you all know, security Is mortals' chiefest enemy.
-[Song, within: "Come away, come away," etc.

-Hark!
-I am call'd: my little spirit, see, Sits in a foggy cloud, and stays for me.
-[Exit.
+Unto a dismal and a fatal end.

+Great business must be wrought ere noon:

+Upon the corner of the moon

+There hangs a vaporous drop profound; I'll catch it ere it come to ground: And that distill'd by magick slights, Shall raise such artificial sprights, As, by the strength of their illusion, Shall draw him on to his confusion: He shall spurn fate, scorn death, and bear His hopes 'bove wisdom, grace, and fear: And you all know, security Is mortals' chiefest enemy.
+Song.
+[Within.]
+Come away, come away, &c.
+Hark, I am call'd; my little spirit, see, Sits in a foggy cloud, and stays for me.
 1 Witch.
-Come, let 's make haste: she 'll soon be back again.
+Come, let's make haste; she'll soon be back again.
 [Exeunt.

+SCENE VI.

-SCENE VI. -- Fores.
-A room in the palace.
+Fores.
+A Room in the Palace.